-- Achieve a balance between jobs and housing

-The Plan calls for a balance of office,

-residential, hotel and retail/entertainment uses,

-and a 50/50 distribution of the residential and

-office square footage, or two jobs for every

-resident.
-Balancing the residential and office

-use has a more positive effect upon traffic

-impacts than reducing the intensity of overall

-development.

-- intensity
+- Achieve a balance between jobs and housing The Plan calls for a balance of office, residential, hotel and retail/entertainment uses, and a 50/50 distribution of the residential and office square footage, or two jobs for every resident.
+Balancing the residential and office use has a more positive effect upon traffic impacts than reducing the intensity of overall development. - Provide a modest reduction in development intensity